brandonmcclure/LD46/dev notes.md

 Had an idea that rips off of Seedship for android and my current fav No Mans Sky.
 You have to keep a ship alive over a long journey. would be text based.
 Think of a organic starship that could grow/evolve as you go, or you could totally kill it.

+# 2020.04.18
+## 12:38pm
+Basics for a state machine and repositories to get strings and random events.
+I am still torn between the last 2 ideas, but I think this is a good foundation.
+Coming from .net this seems to be a pretty easy transition although right now my app is only bouncing between a 2 states, and is throwing errors. :-)